jpufferfish/foodpath-backend/README.md

 put x in each box (no spaces) when done

 history.py:
+- [ ] majority is broken ATM
-- [ ] programatically appending log data to the csv to hopefully improve the recsys
+- [ ] programatically appending food data to the csv to improve the recsys
+- [ ] try to rename 'history' to 'logs'(?)

 recsys.py:
 - [ ]

 users.py:
+- [ ] user updates such as pw changes, deletion, etc
-- [ ] https connection
+- [ ] https connection (e.g user registration POST w/ password)

 other:
 - [ ] split sqlite tables into separate .db files
+- [ ] sort out CORS usage
+- [ ] pytest or unittest
+- [ ] debug environment variables
+- [ ] programatically assign sqlite3 conn's to values derived from .sql files

 # recsys info:
 Modification of